vpenso/scripts/docs/hardware/README.md

   - Pipelines requires break down of instructions into smaller components at processor level
   - High code density
   - Complex processor hardware
+* Very long instruction word (VLIW)
+  - Execute multiple instructions concurrently, in parallel
+  - Instruction Level Parallelism (ILP)
+  - Compiler bundles multiple instructions that can be executed in parallel into a single long instruction
+  -

 ## Microarchitecture